GT-DarkGod14/DarkGod14Bot/README.md

 ## Starting the bot.

-Once you've set up your database and your configuration is complete, simply run (Linux):
+Once you've set up your database and your configuration is complete, simply run the bat file(if on windows) or run (Linux):

-`python3 -m AstrakoBot`
+`python3 -m DarkGod14Bot`

-For queries or any issues regarding the bot please open an issue ticket or visit us at [AstrakoBotSupport](https://t.me/AstrakoBotSupport)

 ## Credits
 The bot is based on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) and [AnimeKaizoku](https://github.com/AnimeKaizoku)